CamaraLab/scTDA/README.md

 ## Docker

-A Docker container with a fully configured jupyter notebook envirnoment, graphviz, and scTDA can be obtained running:
+A Docker container with a fully configured jupyter notebook environment and scTDA can be obtained running:

 `docker pull pcamara/sctda`

-To run the container use:
+To start the image use:

 `docker run -it -v /path/to/your/working/directory:/home/jovyan/work --rm -p 8888:8888 pcamara/sctda`